 FINDING: The project would not result in a significant increase of public services to the project.
-Increased demand to services would be addressed through the payment of established impact fees, if applicable, at time of building permit issuance.
-Impacts would be less than significant.
+Increased demand to services would be addressed through the payment of established impact fees, if applicable.
+For the Public Services category, impacts would be less than significant.